They're super cool!

 From Wikipedia: Sun_Ultra_series

-In 2006 the final UltraSPARC based systems were introduced, named the Ultra 25 and Ultra 45.
+2006 was the year that the final UltraSPARC based systems were introduced, namely the Ultra 25 and Ultra 45.
 The following x86 Sun Ultra Workstations used AMD Opteron, Intel Core 2 Duo and Intel Xeon processors.

-The main difference between the final UltraSPARC workstations was that the Ultra 45 could contain upto two UltraSPARC processors, also making the Ultra 45 a much larger chassis than the Ultra 25, depth-wise.
+The main difference between the two final UltraSPARC workstations was that the Ultra 45 could contain upto two UltraSPARC processors, also making the Ultra 45 a much larger chassis than the Ultra 25, depth-wise.

 Mounting a standard ATX motherboard

 There are many methods for achieving this.
 I would consider it the stage that requires most planning.
 Depending how you do this will affect how any PCI accessories will mount if at all, and will determine how much space you have left over in the chassis.

 Personally I found the simplest and most fail-proof (and laziest) way of mounting a motherboard would be to use an already fitting backplate from another standard ATX chassis and mount this to the Ultra 45 like an adapter.
 You can see the a demonstration of this in my video above.
 Others have tapped new standoffs directly into the Ultra 45.
 This is by far a more elegant solution and will require a little more effort.
 See how this can be on Trung Lê's YouTube video.